 Ruffalo reaches out to her with a business proposal that may be something more.
 He wants to sign Knightley, and she’s not interested.
 She’s heading back to England, having broken up with her suddenly successful musician boyfriend / collaborator.
 Maroon 5’s Adam Levine looks quite at home in the douchey role.

 Ruffalo needs Knightley to resuscitate his career.
 Knightley needs him for his pushy encouragement and a recording project to take her mind off Levine.
 The laws of movie magnetism usually decree that a film’s stars will fall in love.
 Knightley and Ruffalo are such an unlikely package that seems like a longshot.
-The actors themselves look unsure where their relationship is headed.
-Knightley brings emotional confusion into sharp, touching focus as the pair bond over nighttime strolls and the shared love of classic pop.
-Carney flips film cliches to keep us guessing.

 "Begin Again" improves on the typical genre picture with its rueful intelligence, warmth and creative use of music to advance the story.
 Knightley’s album project, recorded live over the summer in colorful / seedy outdoors locations, makes the city a supporting player.
 They play in alleys, on rooftops, in Central Park rowboats.